eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

+# 1 About this tutorial

-# 1 Learning objectives
+## 1.1 Learning objectives

 -   Overview of the [Beetle Communities](https://projects.ecoforecast.org/neon4cast-docs/Beetles.html)
-    theme for the [NEON Ecological Forecasting
+    theme for the [NEON Ecological Forecast
     Challenge](https://projects.ecoforecast.org/neon4cast-ci/)
 -   How to create a simple forecast for the Beetle Communities theme.
 -   How to submit/score a forecast to evaluate its accuracy.
 -   How to use the NEON Forecast Challenge resources in your research and teaching.

+## 1.2 Target user groups for this tutorial

+This tutorial is intended to be used by ecological forecasters at any stage of expertise and may be used as a learning tool as an introduction to forecasting properties of ecological populations or communities.
+Below, we provide code for introductory examples to walk through the entire process of creating and submitting a forecast to the NEON Ecological Forecasting challenge.
+This includes:

+1. Accessing target datasets of NEON ground beetle richness and abundance
+2. Accessing climate forecast data to use as drivers in models predicting beetle data
+3. How to use the `fable` package for R to specify and fit models
+4. How to submit a forecast to the forecast challenge

+Upon completing this tutorial, participants should be able to create and submit forecasts to the Beetle Communities theme of the EFI RCN NEON Ecological Forecasting challenge.

-# 2 Things you will need to complete this tutorial
+## 1.3 Things you will need to complete this tutorial

 You will need a current version of R (v4.2 or newer) to complete this tutorial.
 We also recommend the RStudio IDE to work with R.